 Plenty of shelves and other items are also critical inside the cage but nothing is more important than ensuring you have a chinchilla cage that’s the proper size.

 The size of the cage matters greatly on all dimensions.

-This includes a hiding box, hanging chew toys, bridges, ledges and even a chinchilla hammock to relax and take a nice nap inside of.
+This includes a hiding box, hanging chew toys, bridges, ledges, and even a chinchilla hammock to relax and take a nice nap inside.